Katherine Cowley

 Katherine Cowley is an American author of historical mysteries, short stories, and essays.
 She is also a lecturer.

 Cowley lives in Michigan and has taught writing at Western Michigan University.

 Writing awards

 Cowley's debut novel, The Secret Life of Miss Mary Bennet, was a finalist for the 2022 Mystery Writers of America Mary Higgins Clark Award of the Edgar Awards.

 The novel was the winner of 2022 Latter-day Saints in Publishing, Media, and the Arts (LDSPMA) Praiseworthy Award in the Suspense/Mystery category.

 It was also the finalist for the Whitney Awards for Best Mystery/Suspense and Best Debut Novel.

 Cowley's blog, Jane Austen Writing Lessons, was one of the "100 Best Websites for Writers in 2021" according to The Write Life.

+In 2024, an essay Cowley published in the journal Irreantum was nominated for the Pushcart Prize.